AnhadSawhney/TiBasicMath/README.md

 10. Press send and repeat the process with the other programs.

 ### To launch the programs from the calculator:
-1. Press prgm
+1. Press `prgm`
 2. Select the program
-3. Press enter.
+3. Press `enter`.
 It should put you back on the default screen
-4. Press enter to run it
+4. Press `enter` to run it

 ### To exit the programs at any time press 2nd and mode (quit).
 If you cannot exit by doing that it is probably waiting for you to press enter so press enter and then retry.